In this guest article by Chris Morrow you will learn how to prepare for your next job interview.

 Interview preparation is the key to a successful interview.
 It is difficult to understand how candidates sometimes manage to overlook this crucial step.

-These are the 4 areas I recommend you focus on in your preparation.
+These are the 4 areas I recommend you focus on in your job interview preparation.

 1. Researching the Company for the Job Interview